simonjwright/building-gcc-macos-cross/README.md

 * [G] the GNU debugger (`binutils-gdb`, or `gdb-M.N`).

-These directions are written for macOS, using the default branch of the `building-arm-eabi` Github repository (which is set up for the latest FSF GCC release), assumed hereafter to be in directory `$build`.
+These directions are written for macOS, using the default branch of the `building-gcc-macos-arm-eabi` Github repository (which is set up for the latest FSF GCC release), assumed hereafter to be in directory `$build`.

 (1) Unpack all the sources.